KouroshKSH/Clue-board-game/README.md

         startingRoomPlayer3Game3);
 ```

 Then the next stage of the game will initialize, which is the round/turn mode and is written in a while-loop.
 This loop will continue till the end game condition is turned true, which is either our user’s winning or losing state.
-Here, based on the order of the turns, each player’s turn will be announced and then those two dices will come into play.
+Here, based on the order of the turns, each player’s turn will be announced and then those two dice will come into play.
 ```java
 boolean endOfGameCon3 = false;
 //game will be played until user wins